-OscmocomBB implements the baseband part of GSM as an open source project.
-Baseband part in this case means that it is an open source software to control the baseband chip inside the mobile phone.
+OscmocomBB implements the baseband part of GSM as an Open Source project.
+Baseband part in this case means that it is an Open Source software to control the baseband chip inside the mobile phone.
+The baseband chip is the processor that manages the radio functionality of a mobile device.
 The goal is to have, by using compatible hardware, a phone using free software only as opposed proprietary baseband implementations.
-Therefor the project scope is implementing GSM layer 1-3 as well as hardware drivers for the baseband chipset.
+Therefore the project scope is implementing GSM Layer 1-3 as well as hardware drivers for the baseband chipset.
 A simple user interface on the phone is planned but not yet implemented.
 At this stage a verbose user interface on the computer is used.
-This could be beneficial to multiple areas [20]:
+The implementation being Open Source could be beneficial to multiple areas [22]:

 • Security: The software running on the baseband chips is highly proprietary and closed.
 The source is often disclosed only to the mobile phone manufacturers using the specific chipset.
 One cannot be sure that this software does not have bugs that could be exploited and ultimately pose a security risk to the subscriber.
-History has shown that open source projects are more secure than proprietary solutions since more people can view the source to find issues.
-If a security threat is found the bug is fixed fast and a patch is released.
-This could be a great benefit for phone users.

-1Osmocom, http://osmocom.org/[Online; Accessed 04.2012]
+&lt;sup>1Osmocom, http://osmocom.org/ [Online; Accessed 04.2012]

 - Education: Currently knowledge about GSM and its layers on a technical level is not very well spread.
 An open source implementation as a reference could serve to educate more developers generally interested in the subject of mobile communications and thus improve products and software.
 Additionally this implementation enables universities to hold practical lab courses and interested individuals to do hands-on experiments. - Research: A free implementation can decouple research on GSM technologies from the industry since key technologies are no longer only available to researchers employed by a specific company.
 Additionally this way security holes can be uncovered more easily.
 Modifications to the protocol stack can be deployed and tested in a real environment.
+It is also possible to redirect all received and sent packages directly